 Give Something Different

 Can we press the pause button for a minute?
 I think it might help to take a step back, breathe, and think about a few things.
 There are lots of voices telling your children what they should ask for this Christmas.
-While some of those Christmas gifts may be awesome, the truth is, what your child really wants for Christmas and what you actually end up giving your child this Christmas may be two very different lists.
+While some of those Christmas gifts may be awesome, what your child really wants for Christmas and what you actually end up giving them this Christmas may be two very different lists.
 And for good reason.

 I’ve been down the road of being really proud of myself for getting some of those begged-for items, only to see them sitting in the corner a few weeks into the new year.